Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

 \subsection{Benchmarks and Details}

-We evaluate four benchmarks: \begin{itemize} \item \textbf{SAC:} Offline training for 200 episodes with 20 steps per episode; each environment update triggers 10 gradient steps on actor and critics. \item \textbf{DDPG:} Same training schedule as SAC for a fair comparison. \item \textbf{AVG:} Uniform allocation of communication and computation with rendering at the O-Cloud. \item \textbf{Cloud-AVG:} Uniform allocation with rendering in the cloud (incurs additional backhaul latency). \end{itemize} Unless otherwise noted, learning setups share the following defaults: replay buffer size 10{,}000, batch size 128, Adam optimizer with learning rate $3{\times}10^{-4}$, discount $\gamma{=}0.99$, soft target update $\tau{=}0.005$, and gradient clipping with max-norm $1.0$.
+We evaluate five benchmarks: \begin{itemize} \item \textbf{SAC:} Offline training is conducted over 200 episodes, each consisting of 20 steps.
+Each environment update triggers 10 gradient steps on both the actor and critic networks. \item \textbf{DDPG \cite{Yu2024Attention-Based}:} The training schedule is identical to that of SAC to ensure a fair comparison. \item \textbf{PF-AO \cite{Jalali2000Data}:} The Proportional Fairness-Alternative Optimization (PF-AO) algorithm is employed for resource allocation, aiming to optimize content-hit ratios. \item \textbf{AVG:} A uniform allocation strategy is implemented for both communication and computation resources, with rendering performed at the O-Cloud. \item \textbf{Cloud-AVG:} A similar uniform allocation strategy is applied, but with rendering conducted in the cloud, which introduces additional backhaul latency. \end{itemize} Unless otherwise noted, learning setups share the following defaults: replay buffer size 10{,}000, batch size 128, Adam optimizer with learning rate $3{\times}10^{-4}$, discount $\gamma{=}0.99$, soft target update $\tau{=}0.005$, and gradient clipping with max-norm $1.0$.
 Each update performs 10 internal gradient iterations.